omron-sinicx/WNumMPC/README.md

 ## Getting started
 if you want to run other policy, you can change the robot_policy in the config/experiment_param.yaml file.
-- available policies: ORCA, CADRL, VanillaMPC, MeanMPC (T-MPC), WNumMPC (proposed method),
+- available policies: VanillaMPC, MeanMPC (T-MPC), WNumMPC (proposed method),
   - default: WNumMPC
-- Agent Counts: 3, 5, 7, 9
-  - default: 9
-- Placement Generation: random (gen), crossing (opp)

-As a specific rule of placement: if Agent count = 9 and placement generation = gen, set eval_states: ./datas/eval_states/8-100-gen.npy.
+Whether you run the policy with real maru robots or in the simulate environment is determined `use_maru` (default: False) in the config/experiment_param.yaml file.

+If you use the real maru robots, the serial ports for connecting maru cradles must be specified with `serial_port` (default: ["/dev/ttyUSB0", "/dev/ttyUSB1"]) in config/config.py file.

 <br>